Table of Contents

 In India and other diamond hubs:

-• Regulatory bodies like the Gem & Jewellery Export Promotion Council (GJEPC) are creating clearer certification norms for lab-grown exports.
+• Regulatory bodies such as GEM and Jewelery Export Promotion Council (GJEPC) make clear certification criteria for lab-go exports.

-• There is growing government support in some countries for lab-grown diamond manufacturing through incentive schemes and technology development funds.
+• Government support is increasing in some countries for the production of laboratory -developed diamonds through incentive schemes and technology development funds.

-These rules ensure consumers can make informed choices and that lab diamonds are marketed honestly and ethically.
+• These rules ensure that consumers can create informed alternatives and lab diamonds are marked with honesty and morally.

 Helpful tools and resources for learning and purchasing